Healthy Homes Assessment Karaka Bays

 Home Assessments Karaka Bays for Rental Properties

-There are many things to be able to examine when conducting a house review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are a variety of things to be able to examine during a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can be significant for property owners and landlords.
-For expert assistance, get in touch today to book your rental property house evaluation.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for property managers and landlords.
+For specialist advice, call today to schedule your rental property home assessment.

 home assessments for rental properties